 Why did kings marry their sisters in so many historic societies, like ancient Egypt, Hawaii, the Inca kingdoms, pre-industrial Thailand, and several African realms?
 Why is royal incest so common?

 - Incest sets the king above society.
-If a king can break society’s most basic rules, he stands above society.
+If a king can break society’s most basic rules, he stands above everyone else.
 Plus, a truly lofty king has no peer other than his sister, since only she shares his exalted birth.
 A noblewoman couldn’t stand beside him as his queen and near equal, and neither could a princess from a lesser dynasty.
-So the propaganda of exalted kingship sometimes demands incest.
+So the propaganda of mighty kingship sometimes demands incest.

-- Incest keeps down the supply of rival families.
+- Royal incest keeps down the supply of rival families.
 By marrying their sisters, kings keep noble families from claiming semi-royal status through marriage links with the royal family.